Published October 28, 2021

 - Board of Directors.
 A private nonprofit must have at least one director.
 A nonprofit designated as a public charity must have at least three directors.
-Directors may only serve for up to five years, unless the corporation was formed prior to January 1, 2022 and its articles or bylaws previously specified a term longer than five years.
+Directors may only serve terms of up to five years, unless the corporation was formed prior to January 1, 2022 and its articles or bylaws previously specified a term longer than five years.
+However, the Act imposes no restrictions on the number of consecutive terms that a director may serve.
 Unless otherwise stated in the articles or bylaws, directors will serve a one-year term.
 Directors appointed by some other person or persons besides the members or directors, or designated in some other manner, may serve a term of any length.

 - Members.
 In order to be considered a membership corporation, the articles must state that the corporation has members.
 Members must also have the right to vote in at least one fundamental transaction (election of directors, amendments of articles or bylaws, mergers, etc.).
 If not explicitly stated, it is assumed that there are no members.

 - Remote Meetings.
-Remote meetings now include videoconference meetings along with telephonic meetings, but this allowance must be specified in the articles or the bylaws.
+Board meetings may now be conducted remotely, including by videoconference along with telephonic communication, unless prohibited in the articles or the bylaws.
 Simultaneous participation is required for any remote meeting (email would not suffice).

 Important Information to Review: